apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/filesystem.md

 ## <a name="StreamCapability"></a> interface `StreamCapabilities`

-The `StreamCapabilities` provides a way to programmatically query the capabilities that an `OutputStream` supports.
+The `StreamCapabilities` provides a way to programmatically query the capabilities that `OutputStream`, `InputStream`, or other FileSystem class supports.

 ```java
 public interface StreamCapabilities {